 Since 1792, when George Washington was president, The Old Farmer’s Almanac has forecast the general weather with a proprietary technique that on average has proven to be 80% accurate!

-- Our FREE long-range day-by-day weather predictions cover this and next month, and you also receive the 2015 annual summary for each region.
+- Our FREE long range day-by-day weather predictions cover this and next month, and you also receive the next year’s annual summary for each region.

 - Your subscription will automatically renew each year, and you may manage your subscription, and turn off the auto-renewal, at any time.
 You cannot, however, cancel your current subscription.